 Students or Customers?
-It Makes a Big Difference
+The Term Makes a Difference

 Alexandros M. Goudas (Working Paper No. 4) February 2017

 The corporatization of education has been rapidly expanding in the US for about twenty years now.
 It started with charter schools in the early 1990s, and it gained traction in higher education in the wake of massive state cuts to colleges and universities over the past ten years.
 States are still not funding higher education as much as they did before the recession (The Pew Charitable Trusts, 2015, p.
 4).
 Overall funding for students in higher education has been trending downward since 2000.
 The Pew Center has good data on the downward trends of higher education funding from both federal and state sources over the past two decades (Pew Charitable Trusts, 2019).

 All these cuts have caused colleges and universities to raise tuition substantially in order to cover costs (Webber, 2016).
 The State Higher Education Executive Officers Association (2015) generates an annual report on higher education funding in which Figure 2 below can be found (p.
 22).
 As one can clearly see, total higher education revenue from tuition used to be about 25% in 1990, whereas it rose to near 50% by 2015.
 The Great Recession caused much of the most recent increase.

 Aside from raising tuition, most institutions of higher education are also engaging in for-profit business tactics to cut costs and generate revenue (Slaughter & Rhoades, 2009).
 Their boards increasingly hire presidents and provosts who are called CEOs and who have corporate, for-profit executive experience, and then they pay them like CEOs.
 In fact, the average base pay of community college presidents is already $225,000 (Flaherty, 2016), which, along with benefits such as travel, car, residence, and healthcare, nearly puts them in the top 1% of earners.
 President CEOs may even groom their governing boards with CEO-board manuals, conferences, and meals (Koch, 2018).
 Many board members come from the business community as well, so board members and CEO college presidents may form very close ties.